 Then, a little bit later, Jacob offered him what amounted to quite a pile of money; but Esau's reaction is in verse 9.

-Genesis 33:9 And Esau said, I have enough, my brother; keep that you have unto yourself.
+Genesis 33:9 But Esau said, "I have enough, my brother; keep what you have to yourself."

-Genesis 25:29-34 And Jacob sod pottage: and Esau came from the field, and he was faint: And Esau said to Jacob, Feed me, I pray you, with that same red pottage; for I am faint: therefore was his name called Edom [which means "red"].
-And Jacob said, Sell me this day your birthright.
-And Esau said, Behold, I am at the point to die: and what profit shall this birthright do to me?
-And Jacob said, Swear to me this day; and he swore unto him: and he sold his birthright unto Jacob.
-Then Jacob gave Esau bread and pottage of lentils; and he did eat and drink, and rose up, and went his way: thus Esau despised his birthright.
+Genesis 25:29-34 Now Jacob cooked a stew; and Esau came in from the field, and he was weary.
+And Esau said to Jacob, "Please feed me with that same red stew, for I am weary."
+Therefore was his name called Edom [which means "red"].
+But Jacob said, "Sell me your birthright as of this day."
+And Esau said, "Look, I am about to die; so what is this birthright to me?"
+Then Jacob said, "Swear to me as of this day."
+So he swore to him, and sold his birthright to Jacob.
+And Jacob gave Esau bread and stew of lentils; then he ate and drank, arose, and went his way.
+Thus Esau despised his birthright.

-Genesis 25:32 And Esau said, Behold, I am at the point to die: and what profit shall this birthright do to me? ["I can't eat it!"]
+Genesis 25:32 And Esau said, "Look, I am about to die; so what is this birthright me?" ["I can't eat it!"]

 I wonder if it got into your mind that this is very similar to the prostitute that the writer of Proverbs was describing there, who thought no more of prostitution than as if she was eating a meal.
 "I have done no evil," she said.

 This word profane is describing the overall quality of his life!
-He demonstrated his profanity by treating something hallowed (that is, the birthright) as if it was common.
+He demonstrated his profanity by treating something hallowed, that is, the birthright, as if it was common.
 He was unconcerned about God.
 He was unconcerned about God and the future.
 This word "profane" (together with that section there in Genesis 25) is describing the conduct, the behavior, and the attitudes of a worldly person.
 The carnal person—the unconverted person—is not concerned about the things of God.

 This does not mean that they are unconcerned about religion.
 It means that they are unconcerned about the truths of God, and so they will ignore them.
 Let me give you an example from our recent history.
 The Worldwide Church of God has junked many of the doctrines that were given to us—the hallowed things of God.
 They treated them profanely, and inserted (put into the church) those things that were unholy.
 Now they say that the law of God is done away; and that gives them justification for the conductof their lives.
-They don't have to worry about the law.
+They do not have to worry about the law.

-Let's begin to apply this a little bit more to us (before we go on to Jacob).
+Let us begin to apply this a little bit more to us (before we go on to Jacob).
 Unlike Esau, the Christian has to live in the present.
 He has to deal with life's problems as they come to him, but always with the future in mind.
 And it is the future that modifies his behavior to be in conformity with the will of God that he understands—rather than his immediate need.

 But Esau's worldliness is demonstrated in God's Word through the medium of eating.
 Eating was something that he desired at the moment.
-And it was tremendously more important to him, at the time, than an EXTREMELY valuable gift from God!
-So the hallowed thing (the birthright) was pushed aside for a bowl of soup.
+And it was tremendously more important to him, at the time, than an extremely valuable gift from God!
+So the hallowed thing—the birthright—was pushed aside for a bowl of soup.
 He was unwilling to make the sacrifice.